For Learn to Nordic Walk Courses

 Please arrive 10 minutes before the start of the session.

-Please download, complete, email or post a copy of the PARQ – Physical Activity Readiness Questionnaire.
+Please return your completed PARQ form with Covid-19 Acknowledgement and Waiver by email or post – Physical Activity Readiness Questionnaire.
 Everyone must complete one, new or returning client.
 I will carry these with me.

 What to wear

 - Closed shoes, comfortable, waterproof, trainers or walking shoes that have flexibility in the soles – no sandals or walking sandals